The Heart of Sicily in a Dish: Pasta Pasta con le Fave Recipe

 Nozze d’Oro is a well-structured white wine with ample acidity, blending native Inzolia grapes with a Sauvignon Blanc cultivated at Tenuta Regaleali.
 Arturo’s grandfather made the wine to honor his wife on their 50th golden wedding anniversary.
 And unsurprisingly, this white wine ages beautifully.

-Also part of our story series accompanying the Guardians of the Sicilian Miracle podcast from S.A.L.T.
-Lab Radio, Adam’s own On the Culinary Trail: Savoring the Gutsy and the Sublime in Sicily, sharing memories that came along with his trip.
+Want to explore more flavors from the heart of Sicily?
+Check out another part of the story series accompanying the Guardians of the Sicilian Miracle podcast from S.A.L.T.
+Lab Radio.
+Adam Sachs’ On the Culinary Trail: Savoring the Gutsy and the Sublime in Sicily shares more memories that came along with his trip.